yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 - Separate applications into different node pools allowing independent sizing & scalling.
 - Align node SKU selection and managed disk size with applications requirements.
 - [Resize node pools](/azure/aks/resize-node-pool) to maximize your applications density (and maximize your nodes usage).
+- Use [Vertical Pod Auto-scalers](/azure/aks/vertical-pod-autoscaler) to automatically set resource requests and limits on containers per workload based on past usage
 - Use [SPOT Node pools](/azure/aks/spot-node-pool), to take advantage of unused capacity in Azure data centers while getting a significant discount on the VM.
 - Use AKS [advanced scheduler features](azure/aks/operator-best-practices-advanced-scheduler) to optimize scheduling your applications (pods), to nodes